-Mr. Hai Tuen Tai, Freddie, aged 55, has been an independent non-executive director of the Company since 2021, currently is a member of the audit committee, remuneration committee and nomination committee of the Company.
+Mr. Hai Tuen Tai, Freddie, aged 56, has been an independent non-executive director of the Company since 2021, currently is a member of the audit committee, remuneration committee and nomination committee of the Company.
 Mr. Hai holds a Degree of Bachelor of Science (Hons) Architecture, Planning, Building & Environmental Studies and Post-graduate Diploma of Architecture, both graduated from the Bartlett School of Architecture, University College London, London University, United Kingdom.
 He is a Registered Architect and Authorized Person (Architect) in Hong Kong and a Registered Architect under PRC Class 1 Registered Architect Qualification in Mainland China.
-He is a member of the Hong Kong Institute of Architects in Hong Kong, a chartered member of the Royal Institute of British Architects in United Kingdom and a LEED accredited professional of the Green Business Certification Incorporation in United States.
+He is a member of the Hong Kong Institute of Architects in Hong Kong and a LEED accredited professional of the Green Business Certification Incorporation in United States.
 Mr. Hai has served in various posts with the Hong Kong Institute of Architects since 2005, currently a council member and a deputy chairman of its Board of Local Affairs.
 He is a director of Rocco Design Architects Associates Limited in Hong Kong.
-He has over 28 years' experience and exposure in the architectural field.
+He has over 29 years' experience and exposure in the architectural field.